 -

-A primary, fixed canvas called the "data workflow"
+A primary, persistent canvas showing the data workflow

 -

-This layout emphasizes the users' main goal (building a device-to-PC data pipeline) while organizing the key setup steps and related settings into clear procedural sections on the side.
-It allows users to plan data workflows while testing device commands, minimizing the disorientation of the previous version.
+This approach allows users to plan data workflows while testing device commands, minimizing the disorientation of the previous version.

 A block-based, actions-oriented approach to building the data workflow offers several benefits: